truenas/middleware/docs/userguide/index.rst

 is a disk and filesystem benchmarking tool.
 It can be used to test file I/O performance for the following operations: read, write, re-read, re-write, read backwards, read strided, fread, fwrite, random read, pread, mmap, aio_read, and aio_write.

 FreeNAS® ships with IOzone, meaning that it can be run from Shell.
-When using IOzone on FreeNAS®, **cd** to a directory in a volume that you have permission to write to, otherwise you will get an error about being unable to write the temporary file.
+When using IOzone on FreeNAS®, :command:`cd` to a directory in a volume that you have permission to write to, otherwise you will get an error about being unable to write the temporary file.

 Before using IOzone, read through the
 `IOzone documentation PDF <http://www.iozone.org/docs/IOzone_msword_98.pdf>`_